PlaidCloud/docs/docs/source/plaidcloud/document/managing_accounts.rst

 |Group Assignment|

-The **"All PlaidCloud Members"** access control is only necessary if the workspace has remote agents operating through `PlaidLink </about/plaidlink>`__.
 Remote agents will often use Document accounts to store files or move files among systems.
-To allow remote agents to access Document accounts agents **MUST** have permission granted.
+To allow remote agents access to Document accounts agents **MUST** have permission granted.
 This is a security feature to limit unwanted access to potentially sensitive information.
 To add agents, click the agent icon and drag desired agents from the "Unassigned Agents" column on the left to the "Assigned Agents" column on the right or vice versa to remove agents.